Demystifying service level calculation

 Time zone-based reporting

-Freshcaller does not consider non-business hour or holiday calls for service level monitoring.
+Freshcaller does not consider a non-business hour or holiday calls for service-level monitoring.
 You can choose between user time zone and account time zone upon which the service calculation will be set.

 Spot anomalies to take corrective actions

 A quick toggle of the “Service level breached” filter is all it takes to have a list of calls that did not meet the threshold limit.
 You can dig out more information about each breach and decide if the breach was warranted or not.

 Without data, one is blind and deaf and in the middle of a freeway.

 When you have so much call data, how can you let it go to waste?